ankshvayt/meta_ads_budget_scheduler/updated_README.md

 ## Configuration

 ### Environment Variables
-Set the following environment variables in your GitHub repository secrets:
+Set the following environment variables in your environment or GitHub repository secrets:

 #### Facebook API Credentials
 - `FB_APP_ID`: Your Facebook App ID